Central

 Park.

-The park is gone and in its place is the Central
+The park is gone and in its place are the Central

 Park Apartments for the elderly. |